nms-scribe/cosmopoeia/idea.md

 [X] Capital_count default should depend on the size of the map.
     [X] After calculations based on the older areas, there should be about 1 for 1,000 square degrees that the world covers.
 Limited by habitability, of course.
 [X] Make cultures, nations, subnations fill lake tiles even if there is no population.
 I mean, I already allow them to spread through those tiles, but the tiles have to be marked with the culture to make sure there aren't weird holes in spots.
 At least get them out to -2.
 This just applies to lakes, I think.
-[ ] Okay, with the creation of a generated map, I am surprised to find a *lot* more basins than I expected.
+[X] Okay, with the creation of a generated map, I am surprised to find a *lot* more basins than I expected.
 I just assumed my original Inannak just had a lot of craters.
 Maybe I do need to force rivers to flow out of sinks in certain situtations.
 I would also be okay with an 'erosion' terrain processor that cuts higher elevations down by moving things to lower slopes.
     The algorithm would work a lot like the flow algorithm, starting at the highest elevations and moving down.
 For each tile:
-    [ ] The tile entity tracks a temporary "soil" field.
+    * The tile entity tracks a temporary "soil" field.
-    [ ] Take a certain amount of elevation from the tile and add it to the soil field, representing weathering.
+    * Take a certain amount of elevation from the tile and add it to the soil field, representing weathering.
-    [ ] Find the lowest neighbor and calculate the grade of the slope to that neighbor.
+    * Find the lowest neighbor and calculate the grade of the slope to that neighbor.
-    [ ] Based on that slope, calculate a percentage which is higher the more of a slope there is.
+    * Based on that slope, calculate a percentage which is higher the more of a slope there is.
         I could just use percent grade, or just rise/run as a ratio.
 This would give me 100% loss on 45 degrees, however, and I feel that might be a little extensive.
 Halving it would give me 100% at about 63 degrees, quartering it is somewhere in the 70s.
-    [ ] Multiply that percentage by the value of soil on that tile (keep in mind this includes soil added from higher tiles) [ ] Subtract that amount of soil from the tile and add it to the lowest neighbor tile.
+    * Multiply that percentage by the value of soil on that tile (keep in mind this includes soil added from higher tiles)
+    * Subtract that amount of soil from the tile and add it to the lowest neighbor tile.
-    [ ] Once every tile has been iterated, go back and add that soil to the tile's elevation, (and update elevation_scaled?
+    * Once every tile has been iterated, go back and add that soil to the tile's elevation, (and update elevation_scaled?
 Unless that's done automatically by the terrain processor)
-    [ ] Input includes: amount to weather on every tile (which could be random), and possibly a number of iterations, which I don't think a random value would benefit.
+    * Input includes: amount to weather on every tile (which could be random), and possibly a number of iterations, which I don't think a random value would benefit.
 I might want a factor which defines how to calculate the percent based on slope, but I'm not certain right now how that's calculated anyway.
 [ ] Add a branching option to the water flow operation:
     [ ] Allow Branches --- current system
     [ ] Avoid Branches -- when the elevation is the same, pick only one in a reproducible manner [ ] Allow Branches on Flat Land -- allow branches if the elevation is the same and the flow_from elevation is very close to that elevation
+[ ] In tiles::calculate_tile_neighbors, I can also get some additional data, which can be utilized elsewhere:
+     * figure out if a tile is on the edge of a map -- and use this in water_flow and precipitation to prevent just dumping everything on the edge.
+     * find neighbors on the other side of the map, if the extents are -180-180 longitude
+     * make all polar tiles neighbors, if they reach 90 latitude
+     * keep in mind there are two different options: the tile is on the edge of the map, but the map wraps around, or the tile is on the edge and the world continues beyond the map.
+We still need to know whether it's on the edge or not for some algorithms (such as dissolving/curvifying the coastline and other shapes), even if it's a wrap-around.
+We would also need to know whether a neighbor lay beyond the edge in some of those cases, because we don't want to dissolve across the edge of the map, or the map could render incorrectly in some projections.
+    [ ] If we have edges calculated in calculate_tile_neighbors, then water_fill should take note of that and take appropriate action so there aren't any weird lakes along the edges.
+    [ ] grouping::calculate_grouping -- I think knowing about edge tiles can help me solve a corner case in calculating whether an island is a lake_island or a continent if there are no oceans.
+    [ ] Coastlines, and possibly some other thematic curvifications can extend over the edge of the map when curved.
+If I have knowledge of whether a tile is an edge tile, and where that edge is, then I can stop the curve at the points that are on the edge.
 [ ] Namers: Figure out a way to get the mean length and a standard deviation while calculating the markov chain.
 Then, when generating words, use those values to generate the length of the output word.
 I feel that will be a lot closer to realistic names.
 [ ] Check with AFMG about appropriateness of copying, converting and reusing name sets, culture sets and terrain templates in other tools.